- A WordPress.com account (sign up)

 - XML-RPC enabled and publicly accessible

-When you purchase any Jetpack plan for a site which doesn’t already have Jetpack installed, we will attempt to install it automatically for you.
+You can start by purchasing a Jetpack plan for a site that doesn’t already have Jetpack installed, we will then install it and set it up for you.

 - Go to https://wordpress.com/jetpack/connect/store and select a plan.

 - Enter your WordPress administrator credentials for your site.
-(Your credentials will not be stored and are used only for the purpose of installing Jetpack securely).
+Your credentials will not be stored and are used only for the purpose of installing Jetpack securely.
+Be sure to add the credentials for the wp-admin user account that you would like to connect to Jetpack.

 - Wait for Jetpack to be installed.